 Aluminium: 100% recyclable

 Aluminium can be 100% recycled without loss of quality.
-Recycling only uses 5 to 10% of the energy required to produce new aluminium.
+Recycling only uses 5 % of the energy required to produce new aluminium.

 source: EAA Aluminium cycle